HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting

-\section{Related Work}
+\section{Related work}

-\subsection{Traffic Forecasting}
+\subsection{Traffic forecasting}

-Previous traffic forecasting studies usually fall into two categories, \ie knowledge-driven~(\eg queuing theory~\cite{cascetta2013transportation}) and early data-driven~(\eg sequential models~\cite{kumar2015short, 2014GRU, FC-LSTM, 2016TCN}).
-However, these methods usually ignore the correlation between time series and the high non-linearity of time series~\cite{2022D2STGNN}, which severely limits the effectiveness of these methods.
-To this end, Spatial-Temporal Graph Neural Networks (STGNNs) were proposed recently~\cite{2018DCRNN} to model the complex spatial-temporal correlations in traffic data.
-Specifically, STGNNs combine Graph Neural Networks~(GNNs)~\cite{2017GCN,2016GCN} and sequential models~(\eg CNN~\cite{2016TCN} or RNN~\cite{2014GRU}), to model the complex spatial-temporal correlation in traffic data.
-For example, DCRNN~\cite{2018DCRNN}, ST-MetaNet~\cite{2019STMetaNet}, AGCRN~\cite{2020AGCRN}, \etc.~\cite{2021GTS,2018STGCN,2021DGCRN}, are RNN-based methods, which combine GNN with recurrent neural networks.
-Graph WaveNet~\cite{2019GWNet}, MTGNN~\cite{2020MTGNN}, STGCN~\cite{2018STGCN}, and StemGNN~\cite{2020StemGNN} are CNN-based methods~\cite{2021DMSTGCN}, which usually combines GNN with the Temporal Convolution Network (TCN~\cite{2016TCN}).
-Moreover, the attention mechanism is also a widely used technique in STGNNs~\cite{2020GMAN, 2020STGNN, 2021ASTGNN,2019ASTGCN,2020STGRET}.
-Although STGNNs have achieved significant progress, their complexity is high.
-Specifically, their complexity usually increases linearly or quadratically with the length and the number of time series~\cite{2022STEP}, since they need to deal with both temporal and spatial dependency at every step.
-Thus, most of them focus on short-term traffic forecasting based on short-term history data, \eg predicting future 1-hour traffic conditions based on 1-hour historical data.
-A recent work STEP~\cite{2022STEP} attempts to address this issue based on the time series pre-training model.
-It significantly enhances STGNN's ability to exploit long-term historical data.
-However, STEP requires a downstream STGNN as the backbone, which still focuses on short-term traffic forecasting.
+Previous traffic forecasting studies usually fall into two categories, i.e., knowledge-driven~(e.g., queuing theory) and early data-driven models~\citep{kumar2015short, 2014GRU, FC-LSTM, 2016TCN, 2021TITS, 2020AppliedIntelligence,liu2019deeppf,liu2021deeptsp}.
+However, these methods usually ignore the correlation between time series and the high non-linearity of time series~\citep{2022D2STGNN}, which severely limits the effectiveness of these methods.
+With the development of deep learning~\citep{innovation1,innovation2,innovation3}, Spatial-Temporal Graph Neural Networks (STGNNs) were proposed recently~\citep{2018DCRNN} to model the complex spatial-temporal correlations in traffic data.
+Specifically, STGNNs combine Graph Neural Networks~(GNNs)~\citep{2017GCN,2016GCN, HetGNN} and sequential models~(e.g., CNN~\citep{2016TCN} or RNN~\citep{2014GRU}), to model the complex spatial-temporal correlation in traffic data.
+For example, DCRNN~\citep{2018DCRNN}, ST-MetaNet~\citep{2019STMetaNet}, AGCRN~\citep{2020AGCRN}, etc.~\citep{2021GTS,2018STGCN,2021DGCRN}, are RNN-based methods, which combine GNN with recurrent neural networks.
+Graph WaveNet~\citep{2019GWNet}, MTGNN~\citep{2020MTGNN}, STGCN~\citep{2018STGCN}, and StemGNN~\citep{2020StemGNN} are CNN-based methods~\citep{2021DMSTGCN}, which usually combines GNN with the Temporal Convolution Network (TCN~\citep{2016TCN}).
+Moreover, techniques such as attention mechanisms and spectral theories are also widely employed in STGNNs~\citep{2020GMAN, 2020STGNN, 2021ASTGNN,2019ASTGCN,2020STGRET,GinAR, DFGCN,BasicTS}.